-Sean Dorgan (aged 62) is currently non-executive Chairman of the Irish Management Institute (IMI) and is a nonexecutive Director of Short Brothers plc.
+Sean Dorgan (aged 63) is currently non-executive Chairman of the Irish Management Institute (IMI) and is a non-executive Director of Short Brothers plc.
 He has previously served as chairman and non-executive director of a number of companies and organisations in the private and public sectors.
 He was Chief Executive of IDA Ireland for nine years until his retirement at the end of 2007.
-Prior to joining IDA he was Secretary General of the Departments of

-Industry and Commerce and of Tourism and Trade and was Chief Executive of The Institute of Chartered Accountants in Ireland.
+Prior to joining IDA he was Secretary General of the Departments of Industry and Commerce and of Tourism and Trade and was Chief Executive of The Institute of Chartered Accountants in Ireland.
 Mr. Dorgan joined the Board, and the Audit Committee, in January 2008.
-He was appointed as Chairman of the Remuneration Committee in December 2011.
+He was appointed as chairman of the Remuneration Committee in December 2011, and as chairman of the Audit Committee and Senior Independent Director in April 2014.